California Bounty Hunter Guide: Requirements and Steps

 San Diego, CA 92126-2999

-After you have completed the above steps to be a bail fugitive recovery agent, it will be up to you to find work.
+After you have completed the above steps to become a bail fugitive recovery agent, it will be up to you to find work.
 Since the field of bounty hunting is heavily reliant on who you know, it will pay off in the long run to network and introduce yourself to prospective clients (bail bondsmen).
 You may even consider connecting with a more senior bounty hunter to see if he or she might be willing to mentor you.
-You could act as an apprentice or mentee of that person, accompanying them in the fugitive recovery process.
-This will not only allow you to meet and interact with people which could later lead to more full-time employment, but also it will serve as on-the-job training for you, which will prove invaluable as you start your career.
+As an apprentice or mentee of that person, you may be invited to accompany them in the fugitive recovery process.
+This will not only allow you to meet and interact with people which could later lead to more full-time employment, but it will also serve as on-the-job training, which will prove invaluable as you build your career.

 Featured Bail Agents in California

 For California bounty hunters, bail agents, also called bail bondsmen, are the most common prospective employers.
-According to the organization Professional Bail Agents of the United States (PBUS), there are around 115 member agents in the state.
+According to the Professional Bail Agents of the United States (PBUS), there are 38 member agents in the state.
 Below is a list of some featured agents, selected because they are in larger cities, have a website, and/or have positive customer reviews featured in search results.

 Acme Bail Bonds